About Me

 My writing has appeared in outlets including The Washington Post, The New York Times, Wall Street Journal, Greater Good Science Center, Tricycle, Behavioral Scientist, Kveller, The Wise Brain Bulletin, Psychology Today, and Motherly.

-My book about how to thrve in working parenthood, Work, Parent, Thrive: 12 Science-Backed Strategies to Ditch Guilt, Manage Overwhelm, and Grow Connection (When Everything Feels Like too Much), is available wherever books are sold.
+My book about how to thrive in working parenthood, Work, Parent, Thrive: 12 Science-Backed Strategies to Ditch Guilt, Manage Overwhelm, and Grow Connection (When Everything Feels Like too Much), is available wherever books are sold.
+My forthcoming book, Why Don’t You Understand Me?: The Surprising Science Behind Connection in a World of Missed Signals, will be available on October 27, 2026.

 I live outside of Boston with my husband, three small comedians, and a cat who rules us all.